nrednav/gemini-bookmarks/README.md

   sync with your OS preference.
 - **Copy & View Actions:** Quickly copy a bookmark's content to your clipboard or view the full text in a modal directly from the side panel.
+- **Conversation Management:** On the options page, view all conversations with bookmarks and delete data for specific conversations you no longer need.

 ## Getting Started